codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 ```
 python worker.py
 ```
-This will start up your worker, which will begin listening to the redis server.
+This will start up your worker, which will begin listening to the Redis server.
 You should see this output:

 ![RQWorkerOutput](./assets/tutorials/redis_queue/rq_worker_output.png)